-Important to remember, that resting it for about 5 minutes is essential for juicy and succulent meat.
+Important to remember, that resting it for about 5 minutes is essential for succulent meat.
 It is best to cover it with foil and let it rest for a few minutes.
 As it rests, the internal temperature will naturally increase a bit, so keep this in mind.

 Refer to the below internal temperature guidelines for the desired doneness.